Boon67/streamlit_fieldmatch/README.md

-# ClaimsIQ - Healthcare Field Mapping Application
+# Field Mapper - Healthcare Field Mapping Application

 A Streamlit in Snowflake (SiS) application for intelligent field mapping in healthcare claims data processing.
-ClaimsIQ automates the tedious process of mapping source data columns to standardized target schemas using both algorithmic matching and AI-powered recommendations.
+Field Mapper automates the tedious process of mapping source data columns to standardized target schemas using both algorithmic matching and AI-powered recommendations.

 ## Table of Contents